Frequently asked questions

 Payments are based on service to the industry rather than ten years’ service to one employer.

-Yes.
-The legislation provides for reimbursement payments to employers relative to the data they've submitted to the scheme since the commencement date of 1 July 2005.
 We calculate the payment in accordance with the legislation and base it on the wages declared for the individual worker.
 You must make an application for reimbursement within three months of the date you paid leave to the worker.
 Click here to read more about making a claim.

 In the future, I'll be engaging only casual staff to work a few days here and there.
 With no permanent staff, do I still need to stay registered as an employer?